Debating whether The Student Voice Prize is worth your time? We’ll convince you in five seconds or less!

 We can’t promise to put your name in lights, but we can promise to put your name in print!

-The overall winner of The Student Voice Prize 2020 will have his or her essay published in its entirety in the world-renowned Orphanet Journal of Rare Diseases!
+The overall winner of The Student Voice Prize 2021 will have their essay published in its entirety in the world-renowned Orphanet Journal of Rare Diseases!

 How world-renowned is the Orphanet Journal of Rare Diseases?